Skip to main content

 Deployment Wizard Opens HTTPS

-If the very first time you run the deployment wizard you are directed to an HTTPS page then confirm the following file names in /etc/httpd/conf.d
+If the very first time you run the deployment wizard you are directed to an HTTPS page then for AWS confirm the following file names in /etc/httpd/conf.d

 redirect-port-443-deploymentWizard.conf